Merano Winefestival banner

 Merano Wine Festival 2020

 IVES was a partner of the Merano Wine Festival (innovation section), a digital event held from 6 to 10 November 2020.
-During this festival participants attended scientific conferences on cutting-edge topics for the wine industry.
-Some of the topics covered have been selected from our journals: IVES Technical Reviews and OENO One.
+During this festival, participants attended scientific conferences on cutting-edge topics for the wine industry.
+Some topics covered have been selected from our journals: IVES Technical Reviews and OENO One.
 You can enjoy the recordings on Merano Wine Festival web platform.
 Discover below webinars and topics covered selected from our journals

 How can the water regime and nitrogen status of the vine influence aging aromas in red wines?